-Fruit/Seed: A capsule containing many small oval seeds is produced soon after flowering, and as seeds mature, the capsule angles down to the soil surface.
+Fruit/Seed: Fruit a wrinkled broadly oblong capsule, 6 – 10 mm long containing many small oval seeds is produced soon after flowering, and as seeds mature, the capsule angles down to the soil surface.
 Eventually the capsule dries and splits open, releasing the seeds.

 Dispersal: Soil disturbance and movement is the main form of dispersal, both of seed and corms.
 Water may also transport seeds small distances.